Sputter/Evaporation Dual Chamber System (AJA Orion)

 |

-magnetron sputter chamber is equipped with 10 sputter guns, and RHEED growth
+is equipped with 10 sputter guns, and RHEED growth monitoring.
+The

-monitoring.
-The evaporation chamber is equipped with one e-gun (5-pocket,
+evaporation chamber is equipped with one e-gun (5-pocket, 5kW) and four

-5kW) and four thermal sources, plus an atomic gas source for the reactive
+thermal sources, plus an atomic gas source for the reactive growth of oxides

-growth of oxides and nitrides.
-An additional wafer handler enables substrate
+and nitrides.
+An additional wafer handler enables substrate tilting during

-tilting during evaporation.
-The load-lock chamber is equipped with a
+evaporation.
+The load-lock chamber is equipped with a 6-cassette shadow mask

 |

-microwave plasma reactor incorporates 5 kW at 2.45 GHz microwave generator to
+reactor incorporates 5 kW at 2.45 GHz microwave generator to produce plasmas

-produce plasmas at high power densities.
-Such operation allows a new regime
+at high power densities.
+Such operation allows a new regime of plasma

-of plasma chemistries.
-This reactor at our facility is dedicated to
+chemistries.
+This reactor at our facility is dedicated to synthesizing high

-synthesizing high quality single crystal and poly crystalline diamond.
-Light
+quality single crystal and poly crystalline diamond.
+Light doping, e.g., with

-doping, e.g., with Nitrogen, is facilitated with the natural presence of
+Nitrogen, is facilitated with the natural presence of impurities in the

-impurities in the processing gases, while heavy doping, e.g. with
+processing gases, while heavy doping, e.g. with Boron/Phosphorus, is achieved

 |